Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is an omphalocele treated?

-Treatment depends on the size of the omphalocele, your baby's development at birth, and any other birth defects he has.
-He may need to have a tissue expander placed into his abdomen if it is too small to hold the organs.
-The size of the expander is increased over time to give his abdomen time to grow.
-He may need any of the following to repair the omphalocele:
+Treatment depends on the size of the omphalocele, your baby's development at birth, and any other birth defects he or she has.
+He or she may need to have a tissue expander placed into his or her abdomen if it is too small to hold the organs.
+The size of the expander is increased over time to give his or her abdomen time to grow.
+He or she may need any of the following to repair the omphalocele:

 - Organ reduction means the omphalocele is small enough for healthcare providers to put the organs back into place.
 The opening is then closed with stitches.

-- Surgery may be needed to put your baby's organs back into his abdomen.
-If the omphalocele is small, your baby may have surgery soon after he is born.
+- Surgery may be needed to put your baby's organs back into his or her abdomen.
+If the omphalocele is small, your baby may have surgery soon after he or she is born.
 A large omphalocele may need to be treated over time.
 This will give your baby's abdomen enough time to grow and stretch so the organs will fit inside.
 It may take 6 to 12 months for your baby's abdomen to grow large enough.
-He may need immediate surgery if the sac ruptures.
+He or she may need immediate surgery if the sac ruptures.

 What can I do to manage my baby's omphalocele?